-STEP provides training for people who are licensed for pastoral ministry- or have been encouraged to consider pastoral ministry- who may not have college, Bible school, or seminary training.
+- * STEP provides training for pastors or ministry leaders – who may not have college, Bible school, or seminary training.

-STEP is a partnership between Lancaster Mennonite Conference and EMU.
+- * STEP is a partnership between Lancaster Mennonite Conference (LMC), Virginia Mennonite Conference (VMC) and EMU.
 STEP combines spiritual and personal formation with content-based learning in Bible, theology, leadership, and ministry skills in a very practical way.

-- Graduates recieve a Certificate in Pastoral Ministry
+- * Graduates receive a Certificate in Pastoral Ministry

 Staff and Administration

-The program is staffed by a director and administrative assistant.
-All instructors are guest instructors except that they also grade the work that is done for the units they teach.
+The program is staffed by a director, associate director and administrative assistant.
+All instructors are experienced pastors or ministry leaders with Masters level education.
 Mark Wenger became director on July 1, 2005.
-The director of STEP reports to the dean of Eastern Mennonite Seminary.
+The director of STEP reports to the associate dean of Eastern Mennonite Seminary.